Horovtom/BSY-bonus/README.md

 I split the code into two parts: The server side, which has to have some UI and the Client side, which executes the commands from the server.
 Both of these use a state-machine to decide what to do.

+The server has to know that Client is ready to receive commands.
+It also needs to give commands to the client.
+This is done via semi-periodic heartbeat requests, that go from the client to the server.
+In the server replies, there are hidden respective commands.
+To make the traffic a little bit less suspicious, I have introduced a gaussian randomness to the periodicity of any communication between the client and the server.

+I also made the format of heartbeats to be less suspicious, as they do not contain anything else, than an existing domain name.
+(For heartbeats ive chosen `google.com`, as they are the most numerous in the traffic.)
+The response from the server is also just an IP address, however it is fictional (it can be easily changed in `shared.py`).
+The most suspicious part of the communication is done via sending data to the server.
+This part uses (as most other dns-exfiltration tools) long hash-like domain names, which automatically stand out in the traffic.

 These are words that the server can send to the client using DNS responses:

 | Command | IP      | Args | Meaning                               |